Why am I being offered a smart meter?

 Your smart data

-You have a choice about how this data is used, apart from where it is needed to bill you and for other regulated purposes.
+You have a choice about how your smart meter data is used, apart from where it is needed to bill you and for other regulated purposes.

-Your energy supplier and the companies that run the pipes and wires of the energy network, can access data to ensure accurate billing and carry out other essential tasks.
-Suppliers can access your daily data unless you object.
-They have to get your permission to access half-hourly data or to use your data for marketing purposes.
+Your energy supplier and the companies that run the pipes and wires of the energy network can access data to ensure accurate billing and carry out other essential tasks.

-If you give permission, suppliers and third parties can use your data to offer you new products and services.
-For example, they may give you advice on the best tariff for you, or offer a smart tariff that charges different amounts at different times.
+If you give permission, suppliers and third parties can also use your data to offer you new products and services.
+For example, they may give you advice on the best tariff for you or offer a smart tariff that charges different amounts at different times.